sarahdeecee/lighthouse-web-notes/Week_2/Day_1/Lecture_Notes.md

 ```

 **Try Catch** handle errors more gracefully.
-allows the script to continue even after an error
+Allows the script to continue even after an error.

 ```javascript
 try {